Sob Rock

 Sob Rock is the eighth studio album by American singer-songwriter John Mayer, released on July 16, 2021, by Columbia Records.
+Sob Rock is Mayer's final album on Columbia, announcing in March 2022 that he "decided not to renew my recording agreement".
 The single "New Light", released in May 2018, is included on the album, as are Mayer's two singles from 2019, "I Guess I Just Feel Like" and "Carry Me Away".
 The lead single "Last Train Home" was released on June 4, 2021, and features guest vocals from Maren Morris.
 Mayer toured the United States with Dead & Company from August through October 2021 and embarked on a solo tour in support of the album in 2022.

 Background

 Mayer has stated that this album was mostly born out of the COVID-19 pandemic, with most of the songs on the album resulting from the time after March 2020 when touring was shut down for many artists.
 Mayer's goal was to work on a 10-track album that paid homage to the songs he heard in his childhood growing up in the '80s.
 Mayer said that the idea of this album was meant to "confuse the listeners" and "implant false memories."
 He also stated in an interview with Zane Lowe that the record was meant to be a shitpost, trying to go against everything he had released up to that point.

 Mayer also decided that three of his previous singles were also going to be on the album when it released.
 These singles ("New Light", "I Guess I Just Feel Like", and "Carry Me Away") had all been released in the time from mid-2018 to late 2019 and were not originally intended to be on an album.

 Initially, Mayer claimed that the album was to be released in mid-April 2021.
 However he later announced the delay of the record to July 16.
 It was recorded between late 2017 and early 2021.
 Mayer released "Last Train Home" as a single on June 4, 2021.
 Before that, clips of the track were released onto Mayer's TikTok account in late March 2021.
 It was also announced that the album was to be released on physical formats, adding different vinyl and cassette editions.